alaTest Sites

 alaTest has collected and analyzed 231 reviews of Acer Aspire Revo R3600.
 The average rating for this product is 3.9/5, compared to an average rating of 4.1/5 for other Desktops for all reviews.
-Reviewers really like the reliability and design.
-The size and price are also mentioned favorably.
+Views about the reliability and design are generally positive.
+The size and price also get good feedback.

 usability, price, size, design, reliability